AnkitSaini/double_rocker_bogie/README.md

-# double_rocker_bogie
+# NASACurisoity
-Bowler Studio Double Rocker Bogie Project
+A Bowler kinematics model for the NASA Curiosity 3d print model